IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 * PvD Option header: length = 3, PvD ID FQDN = foo.example.org., R-flag = 0 (actual length of the header 24 bytes = 3 * 8 bytes)

 The second RA contains a prefix usable only by PvD-aware hosts.
-Non-PvD-aware hosts will ignore this RA; hence, the only PvD-aware hosts will be multi-home.
+Non-PvD-aware hosts will ignore this RA; hence, the only PvD-aware hosts will be multi-homed.

 * RA Header: router lifetime = 0 (non-PvD-aware hosts will not use this router as a default router)